 Hadas Kotek » Research

 My research concentrates different aspects of the syntax-semantics interface, using both traditional and experimental tools.
-This work can be divided into several different research questions.
+This work can be divided into several different (but related) research projects.

 This work investigates the nature of (overt and covert) movement in natural language, how focus is calculated, and how the two interact.
 First, it is proposed that Association with Focus must involve covert focus movement with pied-piping.
 I additionally argue that the derivation of English wh-questions must involve both covert movement and focus-alternatives composition, and that the pattern and distribution of intervention effects in wh-questions suggests that syntactic derivations are better understood as constructed top-down, left-to-right, rather than bottom-up.
 Finally, I argue that intervention effects are the logical consequence of the inability of movement and focus to operate over the same structures, leading to the (correct) expectation that they are in fact quite a prevalent phenomenon which can be found in a variety of linguistic structures.

 - Erlewine, Michael Yoshitaka and Hadas Kotek.
 Covert focus movement with pied-piping: Evidence from Tanglewood.
 Linguistic Inquiry.

 - Kotek, Hadas.
 Dissociating intervention effects from superiority in English wh-questions.
 The Linguistic Review, selected papers from GLOW 38.

 - Kotek, Hadas.
 Intervention effects arise from scope-taking across alternatives.
 Proceedings of the 47th annual meeting of the North East Linguistic Society (NELS).